-Infrastructure for Rebuilding America (INFRA) Grant program is a multiyear discretionary grant program in the Fixing America's Surface Transportation (FAST) Act to fund critical freight and highway projects.
-Eligible projects include highway freight projects on the National Highway Freight Network, highway projects on the NHS and other specified intermodal freight projects.
+Infrastructure for Rebuilding America (INFRA) Grant program: Eligible projects include highway freight projects on the National Highway Freight Network, highway projects on the NHS and other specified intermodal freight projects.
 The INFRA Grant can cover up to 60 percent of the total project cost.
 Formerly known as the Fostering Advancements in Shipping and Transportation for the Long-term Achievement of National Efficiencies (FASTLANE) Grant.
-Florida DOT received funding for its TPAS, which detects available truck parking and collects data at over 70 public facilities in Florida, via a \$10.8 million FASTLANE grant in 2016.
-Florida DOT's TPAS project is the only truck parking project that has received FASTLANE/INFRA grant funding.